yandex/city-services-pub/yx_scope/packages/yx_scope_linter/README.md

 Dependency implements AsyncLifecycle interface, must be use asyncDep or rawAsyncDep.
 Otherwise init/dispose methods will not be called.

+### avoid_child_scope_in_initialize_queue

+A child scope should not be an `asyncDep` inside a parent scope.
+If this happens, it means the child and parent scopes have the same lifecycle.
+In this case, the child scope is likely unnecessary.
+It is just a subset of the parent scope’s dependencies.
+Use `ScopeModule` to separate these dependencies logically.
+They will still belong to the same scope and share its lifecycle.

 ## Manual lints

 Not all of the lint rules are implemented so far.
 So there are all not implemented